zoe-gonzales/zoe-gonzales/README.md

 ## 🤓 About Me

-Web developer with over fours years of experience across the stack (Ruby on Rails / React).
-These days, I work on the frontend at Handshake, leveraging Typescript, Nx and more to support our codebase as Handshake continues to grow.
+Web developer with over four years of experience across the stack (Ruby on Rails / React).
+These days, I work on the frontend at Handshake, leveraging Typescript, Nx, and more to support our codebase as Handshake continues to grow.
 I love diving deep into the details of React and Typescript as well as native web technologies like HTML and web APIs.
-I love pair programming, writing documentation, collaborating with product and design partners, and mentoring other engineers.
+I enjoy pair programming, writing documentation, collaborating with product and design partners, and mentoring other engineers.

 ## 🛠 Skills